Orange County Distracted Driving Accidents

 Traffic crashes are often referred to as “accidents” giving the impression that crashes just happen out of nowhere.
 But traffic crashes happen because someone was negligent.
 Someone wasn’t doing what he was supposed to do.
 Someone was not obeying traffic laws.
 Whether someone was driving too fast, or distracted because of their mobile device, accidents don’t just happen.
 According to The National Highway Transportation and Safety Administration (NHTSA), in 2013, 3,154 people were killed in vehicle crashes involving distracted drivers.
 Five seconds is the average time your eyes are off the road while texting.
-If a person is traveling 55 mph, that is enough time to cover the length if a football field blindfolded.
+If a person is traveling 55 mph, as our Costa Mesa car accident lawyer details, that is enough time to cover the length if a football field blindfolded.
 (2009, VTTI).

 Distracted Driving Laws For Teen Drivers

 Currently, there is a law in effect that prohibits drivers under the age of 18 from using any type of wireless communications device while driving.
 This ban is an addition to the provisions that are already in existence, which prohibit teen drivers from using cell phones. (dmv.com)